tokisuno/blog/content/equip.md

 - skinnyboot (laptop)
     - Thinkpad T460s
     - i5 6300u
-    - 12GB of RAM
+    - 12GB RAM
     - 500GB M.2 SSD
     - Arch Linux w/ Qtile [(dots)](https://github.com/tokisuno/.dotfiles)

 - Onyx Boox Note5
     - Blessed by the eBay gods on this one (300cad before tax and shipping)
     - The stock pen is horrible, but easily replaceable by a knockoff Samsung S6 Lite pen
     - The screen's accuracy is a big drawback and it makes me actively not want to use it.
 I found another way to take notes so if I want to handwrite, I use pen and paper.
-Otherwise I mainly use it for either reading larger PDFs (without notetaking) or manga
+Otherwise I mainly use it for either reading larger PDFs (without note-taking) or manga
     - Apps I use
         - NeoReader3
         - Minimalism Launcher